DR. EPSTEIN’S COMPREHENSIVE Breast Augmentation Guide

 In 1991, due to unfounded concerns that silicone breast implants were responsible for certain autoimmune diseases such as rheumatoid arthritis, lupus and scleroderma, the FDA director, David Kessler, MD (a pediatrician), created a moratorium on silicone breast implants pending further study.
 What this meant was that silicone gel filled breast implants would not be available in the United States for general use in women except under special organized multicenter investigational studies.
 The use of these implants did continue, however, in other parts of the world.
 In November, 2006, the FDA gave clearance to the use of silicone gel filled implants.
 Silicone breast implants became the most studied medical devices in history.
 The results of these studies concluded that silicone breast implants are safe and are not related to breast cancer or connective tissue disorders.

 There is an association between textured surface implants (both saline and silicone gel filled) and a rare, low grade malignancy called Anaplastic Large Cell Lymphoma (ALCL).
 This is not breast cancer, but rather an easily curable, low grade malignancy of the natural scar tissue that forms around every breast implant or implantable device inside the body.
-At this point, I am NOT using textured implants; I only use smooth surface implants, so this is not a concern.
+At this point, I am NOT using textured implants; I only use smooth or "silk surface" (Motiva) implants, so this is not a concern.
+There have been no cases of ALCL attributed to either type of breast implants.
 You can read more about ALCL here.

 Prev Topic: What are breast implants? »